oksana-svynarova/rsschool-cv/cv.md

 **github:** [oksana-svynarova](https://github.com/oksana-svynarova)

 ## _Summary_ ##
-Hard-working, self-motivated and creative IT specialist wants to work as a Front-end developer which digital magic attracts her and keeps her create new parts of Web world.
+Hard-working, self-motivated and creative IT specialist wants to work as a Front-end developer which digital magic attracts and keeps creating new pieces of Web world.

 ## _Tech skills_ ##
 ◾◾◾◾◽ HTML